Access your personal information held by the police

 Requests for data are commonly referred to as a subject access request or SAR.
 They can be made verbally or in writing, including through social media.

 However, we will require documentation to be provided in order to verify your identity before we can process a request.
-Please refer to our Subject Access Request form for further information.
+Please refer to our Subject access request form (PDF, 224 KB) for further information.

 The easiest way to submit a request is to contact the Information Rights Unit by email.

 Applications are free of charge and there is no requirement to use the form to submit a request.
 Completed applications will be processed (once we have been able to verify your identity) within one month.

 If we decline your request to access personal information

 Under the Data Protection Act 2018 (opens in a new window) we may have to decline your request to access the personal information we hold on you, this would be likely in the following scenarios;

 - where the release of information could lead to the identification of another individual to whom we have a duty of confidence.
 This may be where our recorded information involves more than one individual, for example a crime report identifying both a victim and a suspect or offender.
 An offender will not normally be given personal details of victims and vice versa.